GKK-Hub/rice_yield_prediction/README.md

 Take a new terminal and run:
 ```
 # Start MLflow UI
-mlflow
+mlflow ui
 ```

 If it doesn't re-direct to a browser window, click on the local host url from the terminal output.

-Take a new terminal and run:
+Take a new terminal, move to outputs/ folder and run:

 ```
 # Start Optuna dashboard (for hyperparameter tuning)